darshan-rj/Breast_Cancer_Prediction/README.md

 # Breast_Cancer_Prediction
-This repository is for Breast Cancer Prediction system  Data Preprocessing with Exploratory Data Analysis (ETL)
+This repository is for Breast Cancer Prediction system with data preprocessing such as Exploratory Data Analysis (EDA), Data visualization and developed using machine learning models such as logistic regression, decision tree classifier and random forest classifier from sklearn.